Skip to main content

 Storehouse operating funding

-Funded by (a) a 0.5% annual fee on donor-advised account balances, (b) yield earned on cash-equivalent investments (default: short-duration U.S. Treasury bills), and (c) the quarterly Joseph Principle transfer from Xerish SPC (20% of SPC net profit).
+Funded by interest earned on balances held in safe, short-term U.S. Treasury investments, and by the quarterly Joseph Principle transfer from Xerish SPC (20% of SPC net profit).

 SPC service fee